Moldavian–Polish War (1530–1538)

 The Moldavian–Polish War of 1530-1538 was an armed conflict between Moldavia and the Kingdom of Poland over Pokuttia, a small land on today's Ukrainian-Romanian border.
 The war ended with a Polish victory after the Battle of Obertyn in 1531 and the signing of a peace treaty in which Pokuttia remained part of Poland.
-However, Moldavian Hospodar Petru Rareș did not give up, invading Podolia in 1538 defeating a small Polish detachment at Seret, but he was unable to achieve greater success and withdrew to Moldavia which ended the war.
+However, Moldavian Hospodar Petru Rareș did not give up, invading Podolia in 1538 defeating the Polish army at Seret, but he was unable to achieve greater success and withdrew to Moldavia which ended the war.